|Title:||Head Coach (2012-)|

 Also a successful high school coach with 10 years of track and field experience at that level in the Portland (Ore.) and Bend (Ore.) areas, Dalzell was twice named Intermountain Conference Coach of the Year while at Bend High School.

-Taking the George Fox post brought Dalzell 'full circle', as the Bruins' coach recalled, "My first college coaching experience was here in the early 1990's, and then-coach Wes Cook was one of my early mentors who made a lot of impact on me.
-My wife went to Fox, we were married in Newberg, our first child was born here, and my wife's parents still live here."
+Taking the George Fox post brought Dalzell 'full circle', as the Bruins' coach recalled, "My first college coaching experience was here in the early 1990's, and then-coach Wes Cook was one of my early mentors who had a significant impact on my development as a coach.
+My wife went to George Fox, we were married in Newberg, our first child was born here, and my wife's parents still live here."

 Coach Smith forms another connection to the university with Dalzell, who explained, "I was an assistant here during John's first two years as a college athlete, and his first coaching experience was as an assistant with me for a year when I started the program at Cascade.
 We have been good friends ever since.
 I appreciate so much his hard work with the athletes here."

 When Dalzell was first approached for the George Fox position, he was immediately intrigued with the possibility, saying that "I thought it would be a great fit.
-George Fox's strong Christian background, the development of its athletic department, nice facilities, and strong reputation in general made it, in my mind, an attractive place to be.
-It is a good family situation, we didn't have to move from our current home, and I enjoy teaching again."
+George Fox's strong Christian background, the development of its athletic department, nice facilities, and strong reputation in general made it, in my mind, an attractive place to be.”

 "We are excited about bringing Randy back in a full-time capacity as both a coach and an instructor," said George Fox director of athletics Craig Taylor when he announced the hiring of Dalzell.
 "His record as a college coach and his knowledge of track and cross country are amazing, and we are glad to give him this opportunity to build a similar success story with the Bruins.
 His strong Christian faith and his outstanding ability to relate to student-athletes make him an ideal fit for our institution and our athletic program."